 Hmm… Her eyes are not really grey, like ours, but there’s something else I can’t pinpoint… I wonder if she has inherited our powers.
 She is a first born after all, even if her father hasn’t been chosen for her.
 I mustn’t forget to ask Shasta about her genitor.
 How old could she be?
 She’s scrawny, but she looks like she’s around six.
 Or maybe seven.

-‘I’m almost seven, Granny.
+‘I’m almost six, Granny.
 I’ve never been to school, but I can read and I know all the tables.
 Except eight.
 And seven is also difficult.’

 Granny stares at the little girl.
 ‘Granny?
 How rude of you.’